gov-cy/govcy-design-system/README.md

 Runs a [simple command line development server](https://github.com/http-party/http-server) that serves the static files in the `/build` directory on port 3000.
 This means that when you have run this command you should be able to see your version of the Design System at [http://localhost:3000](http://localhost:3000)

-The `/build/index.html` file is a [magic file](https://github.com/http-party/http-server#magic-files) which forms the entry point for the documentation/ design system.
+The `/build/index.html` file forms the entry point for the design system and shows all the components on a single page so you can see what effect your changes have.

 #### npm run css-start / npm run css-watch / npm run watch-css